FaheemWarsalee/portfolio-website/README.md

 # Portfolio Website
 My portfolio website to display all my projects.
+My first attempt at using React.js and Bootstrap to create a personal portfolio website.

 # How to start
 - Install project dependencies using `npm install` in the terminal to install all node packages using npm.